 One of the Horrible Histories books tells the story of a Home Guard soldier in World War II who was cleaning his rifle at the dinner table and forgot that there was a round in the chamber.
 He accidentally pulled the trigger, shot his wife, and killed her.

 His Excellency Don Felipe, the 13-year-old (at the time) grandson of King Juan Carlos I of Spain and fifth in line to the Spanish throne, accidentally shot himself in the foot in April 2012, to the amusement of the Spanish and world press.

 Juan Carlos himself was infamously involved in the accidental death of his younger brother Alfonso while in exile as a young prince in Estoril, Portugal, in 1956.
 While details are sketchy even to this day the official version states that the young Juan Carlos was cleaning a revolver in presence of his younger brother when a shot happened, hitting the 14-year-old Infante in the forehead and killing him within a few minutes.

 Former US VP Dick Cheney's infamous hunting accident where he shot attorney Harry Whittington in the face.
 Though this wasn't entirely Cheney's fault, by the by, because Whittington wasn't supposed to be standing in Cheney's line of fire in the first place.
+Whittington survived the shooting.

 The notorious incident where famous Hungarian singer Jimmy Zámbó accidentally shot himself in the head while drunk and fooling around with his gun during a New Year's celebration.
-He even removed the magazine to show it was safe - forgetting that it was semi-automatic and already had a bullet chambered.
+He even removed the magazine to show it was safe - forgetting that it was a semi-automatic pistol and already had a bullet chambered.

 A widespread (and quite amusing) urban legend says he was trying to kill the neighbor's rooster due to its crowing being annoying, explaining how the bullet got into the chamber in the first place.